-Note: although antidepressants generally reduce suicidal thoughts along with your other symptoms of depression, children, adolescents, and young adults starting an antidepressant medication should be monitored frequently for the emergence or worsening of suicidal thoughts due to the possibility of indreased suicidality in some young people who are taking antidepressant medication.
+Note: Although antidepressants generally reduce suicidal thoughts along with your other symptoms of depression; children, adolescents and young adults starting an antidepressant medication should be monitored frequently for the emergence or worsening of suicidal thoughts due to the possibility of increased suicidality in some young people who are taking antidepressant medication.
 The FDA public health advisory on this issue is available at www.fda.gov

 The FDA periodically approves medication.
 For a current list, visit www.fda.gov